Professor Ross G. Menzies

-Associate Professor Ross G. Menzies has been providing CBT for OCD, phobias, anxiety and depression in the inner-west of Sydney for over 15 years.
+Professor Ross G. Menzies has been providing Cognitive Behavioural Therapy in the inner-west of Sydney for over 20 years.

-Dr Menzies completed his B.Sc (Psych), M.Psychol (both with first class honours), then a PhD in clinical psychology at the University of NSW.
-He is currently Associate Professor in Health Sciences at the University of Sydney.
-In 1991, he was appointed founding Director of the Sydney University Anxiety Disorders Clinic, a post which he has held for 20 years.
+Professor Menzies completed his B.Sc (Psych), M.Psychol (both with first class honours), then a PhD in clinical psychology at the University of NSW.
+He has recently been appointed Professor of Psychology in the Graduate School of Health at the University of Technology, Sydney (UTS).
+He was formerly Associate Professor in Health Sciences at the University of Sydney.
+In 1991, he was appointed founding Director of the Sydney University Anxiety Disorders Clinic, a post which he held for 20 years.
 He has also been the Chief Consultant Clinical Psychologist to that unit.
 He was a founding member of the Anxiety Disorders Foundation of Australia (NSW Branch), serving on the Board for two years.
 He is an Advisory Board Member of the Sydney Anxiety Disorders Practice and was the Clinical Director of Anxpsych, an organisation bringing anxiety management skills to the corporate sector.
 He was the Head and Director of the Anxiety and Stress Research Group, a collaborative research grouping of academics from three Australian universities.
-He is the past NSW President, and twice National President, of the Australian Association for Cognitive Behaviour Therapy.
+He was the past NSW President, and twice National President, of the AACBT.
 He is a board member of the AACBT and Chair of the National Conference Committee.
 He was the Convenor of the 29th National Conference of the AACBT in Sydney in 2006, and is the editor of Australia’s national CBT scientific journal, Behaviour Change.
-He has recently been appointed the Convenor and Chair of the 8th World Congress of Behavioural and Cognitive Psychotherapies to be held in Australia in 2016.
+He was the Convenor and Chair of the 8th World Congress of Behavioural and Cognitive Psychotherapies, which was held in Australia in 2016.